Tarun-developer/marketplacefreelancer/IMPLEMENTATION_SUMMARY.md

 ✅ Responsive design for all screens
 ✅ Action confirmations for safety
 ✅ Flash messages for feedback
-✅ Comprehensive settings with 5 categories
+✅ Comprehensive settings with 6 categories
 ✅ Theme system (light/dark mode)
 ✅ Role-specific layouts for all user types
+✅ Database-driven settings management

 ### User Experience
 ✅ Role-based dashboards with separate layouts